Ocean Rain: Legacy

 In his 2005 book Rip It Up and Start Again: Post Punk 1978–1984, British music journalist Simon Reynolds describes the album as "lush, orchestrated and [...] overtly erotic".
 Mark Blacklock, in Robert Dimery's 1001 Albums You Must Hear Before You Die, wrote that the album's confidence, lush strings, romance, warmth and poetry means that "it stands the test of time better than any other Bunnymen album".

 Reviewing the collector's edition for the BBC, Chris Jones described the album as both "the last truly great record they made" and "the point where the cracks began to show, but were masked with such beauty as to hardly matter".
 Jones went on to say how the 35-piece orchestra helped on tracks such as "Nocturnal Me" but made others, such as "The Yo-Yo Man", "flounder under the weight of intrusive arrangements".
 Adam Sweeting wrote that Ocean Rain was "only half a classic album", adding: "If you picture it in its original LP format, side two is superb, while side one sounds like a few extra songs they hastily knocked off to go with it".

 In 2013, NME ranked Ocean Rain at number 276 in its list of the 500 Greatest Albums of All Time.

 In the first season of Stranger Things, the fifth episode, "The Flea and Acrobat" featured "Nocturnal Me" in the end credits.
-The Swedish heavy metal band Ghost covered "Nocturnal Me" for their Popestar EP, which consisted mainly of cover versions.
+The Swedish heavy metal band Ghost covered "Nocturnal Me" for their 2016 Popestar EP, which consisted mainly of cover versions.
+Also in 2016, Kristen Blanton of Paste Magazine said the album was "a voyage in sonic proportions."
+She said: "Cleverly chaotic, the album capitalizes on the rolling blankets of warmth that soon follow an ocean rain."